mitsoe/ionic2-fusebox/README.md

+### Known issues
+Issue with ng2-translate and ionic-storage

 ### Fuse-box + Ionic2
 This is an ionic2 app that uses fusebox. it also loads in an external module as a string.